 Web sites and pages for district programs must maintain a consistent “look and feel” across all pages and have consistent navigation with current BUSD banner and menus.
 Any links to non-BUSD material must be through clearly-marked navigational links, and only to sites that do not violate any BUSD policy.

-Employees shall not develop any classroom or work-related web sites, blogs, forums, or similar online communications representing the district or using district equipment or resources without permission of the Superintendent or designee.
+BP 1113/AR 1113 guide the creation and use of school and district websites.
+Employees shall not develop any classroom or work-related web sites, blogs, forums, or similar online communications representing the district or using district equipment or resources without permission of the Principal, Superintendent or designee.
 Such sites shall be subject to rules and guidelines established for district online publishing activities including, but not limited, to copyright laws, privacy rights, and prohibitions against obscene, libelous, and slanderous content.
 Because of the unfiltered nature of blogs, any such site shall include a disclaimer that the district is not responsible for the content of the messages.
 The district retains the right to delete, or demand deletion of materials on any such online communications.

 Integrity of confidential data: